Bred Hampton: Sports photography and the Boston Celtics

 Thanks to a personal connection in the Boston area, Hampton began an internship with the Harvard University men's basketball team, where he captured photos and created videos that boosted their visibility and social media presence during the 2019-2020 season.
 Hampton described this experience as a turning point when he decided that he wanted to make films professionally.

 He officially started sports photography during summer 2019 when he snapped SLAM magazine’s annual summer basketball classic; this is where he met Terrence "T" Clarke, another Boston native, who was a rising star player for the University of Kentucky Wildcats basketball team.
 Clarke encouraged Hampton to pursue videography after seeing one of Hampton's edits.

 Another professional turning point occurred in 2020 when Jayson Tatum, then in his third NBA season, granted Hampton permission to document his first NBA All Star Game appearance in Chicago, including not only in-game photos but also more personal moments, such as going to a barber shop.
 Hampton also has documented key life events for Tatum's teammate Jaylen Brown, such as Brown's 23rd birthday party.

 By 2021, Hampton began working full-time for the Boston Celtics as a photographer and video producer and was responsible for traveling with and documenting the team on and off the court.
 He has captured several pivotal team moments, such as the 2022 Jersey Retirement Ceremony of former Boston Celtic, Kevin Garnett, and the 2024 NBA championship parade in Boston, where Hampton rode in a duck boat with Tatum.
 At the conclusion of the final game of the season, Hampton captured on video a heartfelt interaction between Tatum and his mother, Brandy Cole, exclaiming, "What are they gonna say now?"

 Commercials and films

-Hampton appears in and developed footage and cinematography forthe 2024 Netflix series Starting Five, which features Jayson Tatum and other NBA star players.
+Hampton appears in and developed footage and cinematography for the 2024 Netflix series Starting Five, which features Jayson Tatum and other NBA star players.
 This year, he also appeared alongside Tatum in a Nike commercial for the Tatum 2 sneaker.